-A Postgraduate Diploma program offered in Linguistic Development Education.
+A graduate diploma program offered in Linguistic Development Education.
 This diploma is specifically for Vietnamese students in the Bending Bamboo program.
-The following courses are necessary to earn this diploma:
+The following courses are necessary to earn this diploma.
+Linguistic Development Education:

-Linguistic Development Education: PSK 607 - Theory and Practice of Language Acquisition PSK 608 - Lifelong Development Education PSK 610 - Bridging and Negotiating Differences PSK 611 - Action Research for Learning Enhancement
+PSK 607 - Theory and Practice of Language Acquisition PSK 608 - Lifelong Development Education

+PSK 610 - Bridging and Negotiating Differences

+PSK 611 - Action Research for Learning Enhancement